eez-open/psu-firmware/readme.md

 the zip archive into Arduino folder on your computer.
 Arduino folder is e.g. `My Documents\Arduino` on Windows or `Documents/Arduino` on Linux and Mac.
 3. Open `eez_psu_sketch.ino` in Arduino IDE, check if everything is correct with Verify button and upload the sketch using Upload button.
-4. Start using it via Telnet client such as [putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/) (connection type: raw, port: 5025) or serial client that comes with Arduino IDE or any other you like.
+4. Remote control can be accessed via Telnet client such as [putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/) (connection type: raw, port: 5025) or serial client that comes with Arduino IDE or any other you like.

 ### Simulator